Before we talk about Quantitative Usability Tests

-A Quantitative Usability Test is a method where participants perform key tasks in a system while you collect specific metrics that describe the user’s experience and performance in those tasks.
-This results in clear measurements you can use for reporting or Benchmarking on the performance on your site or product.
+A quantitative usability test is a method where participants perform controlled, key tasks in a system while you collect specific metrics that describe the user’s experience and performance in those tasks (like time on task or task success).
+This results in clear measurements you can use for reporting or benchmarking on the performance on your site or product.

 What do you need for a Quantitative Usability Test?

 How do you conduct a Quantitative Usability Test?